 False This is perhaps the oldest Disney myth.
 Walt passed away in 1966 and was cremated two days after his death.
 Since Walt Disney World® Resort was not opened until 1971, it would not line up via time and place.
 Although it would have been perfect for his ashes to be buried somewhere in Walt Disney World, the truth is that they are located at Forest Lawn Memorial Park.

 MYTH: Walt Disney World® Resort never closes

-As cool as this would be, its not true.
+As cool as this would be, it’s not true.
 Walt Disney World® Resort does its best to keep its doors open every day, it does have rare occasions when it closes due to inclement weather like hurricanes and other disasters.
-Walt Disney World is also not open 24 hours a day like most think, and does close later during special events like Extra Hours and Holiday Events.
+Walt Disney World is also not open 24 hours a day as most think and does close later during special events like Extra Hours and Holiday Events.